LivePersonInc/developer-center/pages/documents/BotsAndAutomation/Maven/aiPoweredRouting/intentAndContextPolicies.md

 ---
-pagename: Intent & Routing Policies
+pagename: Intent & Context Policies
 redirect_from:
 Keywords:
 sitesection: Documents
 categoryname: "Conversational AI"
 documentname: Maven
 subfoldername: AI Powered Routing
-permalink: maven-ai-powered-routing-intent-routing-policies.html
+permalink: maven-ai-powered-routing-intent-context-policies.html
 indicator: messaging
 ---

-### What is a Routing Policy
+### What is a Policy

 A policy in Maven is comprised of a *condition*, *action*, and *exception*, represented as a JSON block.